juliagangi/mybots/README.md

 ```bash
 python3 run.py exp2 optional:[1,5]*
 ```

-*Add an optional 3rd argument, an integer [1,5], to see the best robot from that random seed.
+*Add a 3rd argument, an integer [1,5], to see the best robot from that random seed.

 ## Videos